 It's an Inside Job

 Remember, anything we choose to do is ultimately something that is important to us.
 The same goes for kids and teens.
 Motivation to eat well comes from within, and you want to create this internal drive for healthful eating over time.
-Make connections between good nutrition and feeling good, fueling exercise with food and performance, and eating healthfully with being healthy, not sick.
+Make connections between good nutrition and feeling good, fueling exercise with food and performance, and eating healthfully with being healthy.
 Connecting these dots helps to add value to the lifestyle choices your child makes over time.

 Foster a Healthy Relationship with Food